Founded in 1963 to “study nature and promote its conservation” West Oxfordshire Field Club is a natural history society based in Witney, Oxfordshire.

 We have indoor meetings with invited speakers on the first Friday of each month from October to May at 7:30 pm in the Methodist Church Hall, Witney, and walks to places of natural history interest, usually local, throughout the year.
 We usually have two social events each year and organise the occasional long weekend away to areas of particular natural history interest.
 Each January we have a Members’ Night where members can share their own observations and interests.

-Reports of our activities, which range from bird watching to hunting for glow-worms to fungus forays, can be found in our spring and autumn Newsletters.
+Reports of our activities, which range from bird watching to hunting for glowworms to fungus forays, can be found in our spring and autumn Newsletters and on our blogs pages.
+There is an option to follow our Club and Members’ blogs at the very bottom of this page.

 Our members have a wide range of interests and are always happy to share their knowledge.
 Visitors are very welcome on walks and at indoor meetings for a nominal charge of £3; no knowledge of natural history is required!